-ONDCP invested funding for all 61 DIO positions, including a DIO position the District of Columbia (D.C.).
+ONDCP invested funding for all 61 DIO positions, including a DIO position in the District of Columbia (D.C.).

 CDC invested $11.6 million to continue funding all 60 PHA positions, and add a PHA position in the District of Columbia (D.C.), for a total of 61 PHA positions.